Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: The effect of A- and B-type stars

 \begin{appendix}

-\section{\textbf{The Effect of A and B-type stars}}
+\section{\textbf{The effect of A- and B-type stars}}

-In Section~\ref{sec3}, we examined the dynamical evolution of the SSA under full cluster dynamics.
-Because of the adopted IMF (see Section~\ref{sec2}), the vast majority of encounters involved low-mass stars.
-However, previous studies have shown that massive perturbers can strongly affect the evolution and morphology of planetary systems, and in particular Oort cloud–like structures \citep[e.g.][]{fouchard2011}.
-To complement the cluster-based results, we perform dedicated single-encounter simulations with A and B-type stars, designed to probe the impact of these rare but potentially encounters.
+In Sect.~\ref{sec3} we examined the dynamical evolution of the SSA under full cluster dynamics.
+Because of the adopted IMF (see Sect.~\ref{sec2}), the vast majority of encounters involved low-mass stars.
+However, previous studies have shown that massive perturbers can strongly affect the evolution and morphology of planetary systems, and in particular Oort cloud-like structures \citep[e.g.,][]{fouchard2011}.
+To complement the cluster-based results, we perform dedicated single-encounter simulations with A- and B-type stars, designed to probe the impact of these rare but potentially encounters.